Code-Institute-Submissions/MarkReddy87-marks-kitchen_AprResub/README.md

    5. Leave A Review
    Logging back in as the registered test user I again had full access to all the sites capabilities and would be able to leave a review.
 Upon clicking the write a review link at the top of the page I could now access the contact form where the user is asked if they had a good time and is prompted to complete the form.
 The user is required to fill out the title, email and body fields for the form to be valid and an accompanying picture could be chosen but this is optional.
 A placeholder image would be added by default if there was no image chosen by the user.
 To ensure all the code was working as expected I created two test reviews, one with a picture attached and one without.
 At this point I navigated to the "see our reviews" page and could see that both reviews were not present as expected.
 I then logged out of the test user account and logged back into the sites admin panel where upon navigating to the contacts tab I could see the two newly created reviews.
 I then approved each of them using the same procress I used to confirm a booking request.
 Then clicking on the visit site link I could navigate back to the "see our reviews" page where the two reviews were now shown and I was able to see that the placeholder image was in fact working and present aswell as the user uploaded image.

-   6.
+   6. Review Detail
-   3. From here I could test access to the review detail page.
-I wrote the code in such a way that the entire review card was clickable which worked and brings the user to another page displaying only that specific review including the reviews body.
-   4. Once the review detail page was accessed I could tell the code for the edit and delete buttons code was working as both were rendered below the review.
-I furthur tested this functionality by logging out of my profile an navagating back to the review detail page a seeing that these button were no longer displayed.
+   Now I could test access to the review detail page.
+I wrote the code in such a way that the entire review card for each review was a clickable link which worked as expected and when clicked brought the user to another page displaying only that specific review including the review image, author, title, the entire review body and post date.
+Once the review detail page was accessed I could tell the code for the edit and delete buttons was working as both were rendered below the review because the author of the review matched the logged in user.
+I furthur tested this functionality by logging out of my profile an navagating back to the review detail page to see that these button were no longer displayed and only the "back to reviews" button was present.

+   7. Edit a Review
-   5. To test the ability to edit a review I logged back into my profile and navigated back to the review detail page and clicked on the edit review button which rendered an instance of the contact form prefilled with the current data save on te database for that specific review as ecpected.
+   To test the ability to edit / update a review I logged back into the test profile and navigated back to the review detail page of one of the test reviews and clicked on the edit review button which rendered an instance of the contact form for that review which was prefilled with the current data saved on the database for that specific review as expected.
 I then proceeded to change some of the data within the form fields and clicked the save changes button.
 The site then displayed the familiar success message and upon navigating back to the revies page I could see that the review had indeed been updated confirming the functionality.

-   6. Now I could test the delete function.
+   8. Delete a review
+   Now it was time to test the ability to delete a review which would complete the required CRUD (Create, Read, Update, Delete) functioality of the site.
 From the review detail page of one of my test reviews I clicked the delete button which, as expected, brought me to the contact_confirm_delete page where I was given a chance to change my mind before confirming the delete.
-Once confirming I was redirected back to the reviews page where I could see the review was no longer there confirming the delete functoin worked as intended.
+Once the confirm button was clicked I was redirected back to the reviews page where I could see the review was no longer there confirming the delete functoin worked as intended.
-   7. Next I tested the booking form.
-Navigating to the "make a booking" tab shows the booking form where the logged in user can now fill out the required information to make a booking request.
-While filling this out I noticed a issue with the username field where all the registered users appeared in the dropdown menu and could be accessed by any logged in user.
-This issue needed to be addressed as this is considered a breach of defensive design.
-After this issue was removed a user could then submit the form for admin approval and once the button was clicked there were presented with a success message letting them know their form entry was a success.
-Now navigating to the site admin I could see that the booking had been created and as the site owner I could now approve the booking and contact the customer.

    ### 8.3 fixed bugs